 The Architecture and Design Department offers a five-year first-professional Bachelor of Architecture degree (BArch) degree, a four-year Bachelor of Science degree in architectural technology, and a two-year Associate in Applied Science degree in architectural technology.
 These degrees are designed to serve various professional objectives for graduates entering the practice and profession of architecture.
 The BArch degree is the only fully accredited first professional undergraduate degree program available in the SUNY system.

 The department also offers a two-year Associate of Applied Science degree in interior design which provides graduates with fundamental knowledge and skills for entry-level positions in interior design.

-The department emphasizes socially responsible design for social good.
+The department emphasizes socially responsible design for the social good.
 This mission is enthusiastically supported by the faculty and the students.